Notes on the Geography of Uganda: Jinja

 Down on the lakeshore, charcoal sellers had arrived by canoe, unloaded, and begun to wait for buyers.

 There's a pier here, too.
-It handled a lot of cotton until the railroad arrived in 1929.
+It handled a lot of cotton until the overland railroad arrived from Mombasa in 1929.
 There are still a number of local boats, but photography is, well, you know.

 Continuing along the lake front, there's a little bazaar called Ripon.